-Practically speaking, imagine you are starting a face cream brand and have two products in development.
-One is made of the most exclusive and expensive ingredients, and one is affordable, a good basic cream.
+Imagine you are starting a face cream brand and have two products in development.
+One is made of the most exclusive and expensive ingredients, and one is affordable.
 These two face creams would have quite different audiences, right?
-It’s not likely that the same target customer will be interested in both products.
+It is not likely that the same target customer will be interested in both products.

 Now you may be thinking ‘okay, but why would I want to have these two creams under different names and brand identities?
 Isn’t it double the work to run two brands?’.
-This is where it becomes tricky.
-You can keep the two products under one brand and call the fancier product a premium version, or you can separate the two so the customer doesn’t make comparisons between the two products.
+You can keep the two products under one brand and call the fancier product a premium version, or you can separate the two so the customer does not make comparisons between the two products.

-The likely downfall of having two distinct products under one umbrella brand is difficulty in brand management and appealing to the customer.
-Luxury products, eco-friendly products, vegan products, all-natural products, etc. are all marketed differently.
-If you have products with different benefits (and audiences) bunched together, you might be evoking cognitive dissonance.
+The downfall of having two distinct products under one umbrella brand is the resulting difficulty in brand management and appeal to the customer.
+Luxury, eco-friendly, vegan, and all-natural products are marketed differently.
+If you have products with different benefits and audiences bunched together, you might be evoking cognitive dissonance.

-Let’s take the Volkswagen Group as an example.
-They own the Volkswagen brand but also the Porsche brand.
+Let us take the Volkswagen Group as an example.
+They own the Volkswagen brand and the Porsche brand.
 If they rebranded Porsche as a posh Volkswagen, sales would most likely plummet.
-The Porsche customers don’t see themselves as Volkswagen drivers.
+The Porsche customers do not see themselves as Volkswagen drivers.

 Examples of Multi-Brand Companies

-Brands include Garnier, Maybelline New York, NYX Professional Makeup, 3CE Stylenanda, Essie, Dark and Lovely, Mixa, MG, Niely, Kiehl’s Since 1851, La Roche-Posay, and more.
+Brands include: Garnier, Maybelline New York, NYX Professional Makeup, 3CE Stylenanda, Essie, Dark and Lovely, Mixa, MG, Niely, Kiehl’s Since 1851, La Roche-Posay, and more.
 Read the full list here.

-Brands include Pampers, Gain, Tide, Pantene, Always, Crest, Braun.
+Brands include: Pampers, Gain, Tide, Pantene, Always, Crest, Braun, and more.

-Brands include Breyers, Dove, Lipton, Magnum, Ben & Jerry’s
+Brands include: Breyers, Dove, Lipton, Magnum, Ben & Jerry’s, and more.

 Multi-Brand Strategy Advantages

-Potential to position your brand as a market leader – When you build brand awareness, you’re more likely to create a loyal following for your brand.
-A customer may recognize the parent company and trust that they’re making a smart decision even though they have never tried a product before.
+When you build brand awareness, you are more likely to create a loyal following for your brand.
+A customer may recognize the parent company and trust that they are making a smart decision even though they have never tried a product before.
 They associate the brand with value and become more inclined to buy other products the company makes.

-More shelf space – Even though the branding for each product may be completely different and appeal to different consumers, you can create a leg up on the competition.
+Even though the branding for each product may be completely different and appeal to different consumers, you can create a leg-up on the competition.
 For example, if you have eight types of shampoo on the shelf, there is less room for competing products.
 Consumers may not even realize that your company makes all the products because the marketing is unique for each one.

-Cater to customers who like to switch brands – Even though a customer is happy with a product, it’s not uncommon for some people to brand hop to see if they like something else better.
+Even though a customer is happy with a product, it is common for some people to brand hop to see if they like something else better.
 Companies with a multi-brand strategy can appeal to these types of consumers without leaving the brand.

-Brand reputation – If you’re not keeping tabs on your brand’s reputation and a crisis occurs, the other brands in your portfolio may not be affected.
+If you are not tracking your brand’s reputation and a crisis occurs, the other brands in your portfolio may not be affected.
 With a multi-brand strategy, each brand has its own identity and personality and typically appeals to a different audience.
 In some cases, consumers may not know which brands are part of the same family.

 Multi-Brand Strategy Disadvantages

-Loss of credibility – If consumers see a brand and decide they don’t want to purchase products from them anymore, this will negatively impact sales.
+If consumers see a brand and decide they do not want to purchase products from them anymore, this will negatively impact sales.

-New products that don’t live up to the standards of quality – Another disadvantage of a multi-brand strategy is that people may be tougher on newer products because they expect a certain level of quality when they’re making a purchase.
-If a new product doesn’t live up to those same standards, people may be quick to dismiss the product and leave negative reviews.
+Another disadvantage of a multi-brand strategy is that people may be tougher on newer products because they expect a certain level of quality when they are making a purchase.
+If a new product does not live up to those same standards, people may be quick to dismiss the product and leave negative reviews.

-Spreading resources too thin – Companies that sell different products should focus on building a strong brand personality for each brand.
-If the people aren’t connecting with the brands, they’ll be less likely to purchase them.
-If this is the case, a company should go back to the drawing board and focus on what’s working and what isn’t instead of trying to release more new products.
+Companies that sell various products should focus on building a strong brand personality for each brand.
+If the people are not connected with the brands, they will be less likely to purchase them.
+If this is the case, a company should go back to the drawing board and focus on what is working and what is not instead of trying to release more new products.

-One product can perform better than others – One of the disadvantages of having multiple brands is that one product may be more profitable than the others.
-Companies should evaluate if it’s worth investing more time and marketing efforts in the lower performing products.
+One of the disadvantages of having multiple brands is that one product may be more profitable than the others.
+Companies should evaluate if it is worth investing more time and marketing efforts in the lower performing products.

-Overlapping of brands – If customers decide they’re confused about a brand and want to try different products, they could leave the brand umbrella.
+If customers decide they are confused about a brand and want to try various products, they could leave the brand umbrella.
 Too many options may not necessarily be the best thing for some consumers.

 The Growth-Share Matrix (BCG Matrix)

 The purpose of a multi-brand strategy is to restrict competition, diversify revenue streams, and increase market share.
-One way to assess if this strategy would benefit your company is to plot different products or brands on a Growth-Share, or BCG, matrix.
+One way to assess if this strategy would benefit your company is to plot various products or brands on a Growth-Share, or BCG, matrix.
 The Y axis is market growth rate, X represents relative market share.
-These two axes divide the field in four boxes.
+These two axes divide the field into four boxes.

 - Cash cows are brands with high market share in a slow-growing industry.
-These brands typically generate cash in excess of the amount of cash needed to maintain the business.
+These brands typically generate cash more than the amount of cash needed to maintain the business.
 They are regarded as staid and boring, in a “mature” market, yet corporations value owning them due to their cash-generating qualities.
-They are to be “milked” continuously with as little investment as possible, since such investment would be wasted in an industry with low growth.
+They are to be “milked” continuously with as little investment as possible since such investment would be wasted in an industry with low growth.
 An example of such a company would be a top brand in a stable industry such as banking or oil.